nnh12/Chess-Game/README.md

 ## Description
 This is the chess game that I programmed.
 It was part of an assignment for my Introduction to Programming in Java course with Professor Harold Connomacher.
 There are still some issues with it, so this project still is a work in progress.

+## LanuchGame.java
+In order to play this game, download all the files.
+These in the lanch game file run it.
+This file runs the game and a chess board should pop up.